 Precautions and Side Effects

-Side effects aren’t frequent where Pycnogenol use is concerned.
-However, that doesn’t discount the possibility that there will be people who will experience any side effects.
+All in all, pycnogenol is fairly safe to use, and side effects are quite rare.
+However, that doesn’t discount the possibility that there will be people who will experience them.

-It is always safe to assume that every drug or supplement will have side effects and interactions.
-That is why you should consult with your doctor first before supplementing with it especially if you have preexisting medical conditions.
+It's always better to assume that every drug or supplement may have side effects and interactions.
+That's why we always recommend our readers to consult with their doctor before supplementing with anything, especially if they already have any medical conditions.

-If you haven’t tried this tree bark extract before, then best practice tells us that you should start with small to moderate doses first.
+If you haven’t tried pycnogenol before, then start with a small dose.
 This will help to determine its effects in your particular case.

-Here are some of the reported side effects from some users of this product:
+Here are some of the reported side effects:

-Even though this product is considered safe by most doctors, it is still not recommended for the following people:
+Even though this product is considered safe by most doctors, it's still not recommended for the following people: